rhettl/hello.http.go/README.md

 hello.http.go
 =============

-My first attempt at go as an http listener
+My first attempt at go as an http listener.
+Also, my first attempt at a versioning software :D